Dunnellon, Florida: History

-Areas in and around Dunnellon served as filming locations for the 2001 horror film Jeepers Creepers, with a great deal of location work on Tiger Trail (a.k.a.
-High School Road), the road to Dunnellon High School, officially known as SW 180th Avenue Rd., just outside Rainbow Springs State Park.
+Areas in and around Dunnellon served as filming locations for the 2001 horror film Jeepers Creepers, with a great deal of location work on Tiger Trail (also known as High School Road), the road to Dunnellon High School, officially known as SW 180th Avenue Rd., just outside Rainbow Springs State Park.

 Geography

-Dunnellon is located in southwestern Marion County at (29.0500, –82.4555), 76 mi due north of Tampa.
+Dunnellon is located in southwestern Marion County due north of Tampa.
 It is bordered to the southwest by the Withlacoochee River, which forms the border with Citrus County.
 Dunnellon is bordered to the north by unincorporated Rainbow Springs.

 U.S. Route 41 passes through the city, leading north 24 mi to Williston and south 18 mi to Inverness.
 Ocala, the Marion county seat, is 24 mi to the northeast.

 According to the United States Census Bureau, Dunnellon has a total area of 9.1 sqmi, of which 8.8 sqmi are land and 0.3 sqmi, or 3.27%, are water.
 The Rainbow River joins the Withlacoochee River in Dunnellon, with the combined flow leading west toward the Gulf of Mexico.